Updated: July 26, 2014

-It’s hard to believe that The Rolling Stones frontman Mick Jagger turned 70 years old on Friday (July 26th).
+It’s hard to believe that The Rolling Stones frontman Mick Jagger turns 71 years old on Saturday (July 26th).
 Even at an age where most are enjoying retirement, the charismatic singer is still singing and moving on stage just as he had when The Stones first began.

-To this day, no one has moves like Jagger, so to celebrate the singer’s big milestone, we broke down Mick’s 7 signature dance moves that he’s made famous over his 50 plus years on stage and justly proves that age is just a number.
+To this day, no one has moves like Jagger, so to celebrate the singer’s birthday, we broke down Mick’s 7 signature dance moves that he’s made famous over his 50 plus years on stage and justly proves that age is just a number.